iamdonovan/iamdonovan.github.io/docs/teaching/egm702/practicals/week5.rst

       scale: 30
     });

-Next, we split the input data into two "training" and "testing" partitions using a 70-30 split (i.e., 70% of the data will be used for training, 30% for testing):
+Next, we split the input data into two "training" and "testing" partitions using a 70-30 split (i.e., 70% of the input data will be used for training, 30% for testing):

 .. code-block:: javascript